MelinaAH/UX_UI/README.md

   - Tracks savings over specific timeframes, supporting the experience goal of financial safety.

 **Through this project, we learned how to:**
   - Determine and set experience goals.
   - Generate design implications from these goals.
   - Design and prototype an application.
   - Evaluate the prototype with end-users to ensure the goals are effectively manifested.

 **I took charge of the following chapters in the project report:**
-    Chapter 2: Related Work and its subchapters Chapter 4: Design Explained and Subchapter 4.1 Chapter 6: Discussions and all subchapters
+  - hapter 2: Related Work and its subchapters
+  - Chapter 4: Design Explained and Subchapter 4.1
+  - Chapter 6: Discussions and all subchapters

 When designing the prototype, I worked on the Home page and when planning the prototype evaluation process, I took the lead in formulating questions for the question-completion form.